Adishumla/yrgo-graphql-workshop/README_PT_2.md

 Firstly, let's start our application.
 From the root, cd in to the `/client` folder and run `npm run start`.

 Now we need to add our queries to our client-side code.
-Create a folder in the root of the `/client` folder called `graphql`.
+Create a folder in the `/client/src` folder called `graphql`.
 Inside create a new file `GetAuthorsQuery.js` it should look something like this:

 ```js
 import { gql } from "@apollo/client";